18F/handbook/_pages/software-tools/slack.md

 Some channels may have particular guidance for getting help, which you can usually check in the channel status.
 Regardless, if you don't have an urgent need or a message that everyone needs to see, try posting your message without a broadcast notification.

+## Frequently-used emoji

+:check: = I did this or verified it was done

+:plus: = I am a +1 for the above

+:100: = I am a SUPER +1 to the above OR this comment is keeping it 100 (as in, keeping it real, speaking the 100% truth)

+:thumbsup: = Sounds good

+:question: = I don't understand this/needs followup

+:point_up: = I would also say this (can mean "this is correct" if you are the decider)

+:raccoon: ===> Slack channel = Please consider moving this conversation to a different channel.
+(It's a raccoon because of [this image](http://i.imgur.com/cOnFedN.png) referenced in [this article](http://www.slate.com/articles/technology/users/2015/04/slack_and_the_office_chat_several_people_are_typing_who_s_working.html).)

+:raised_hand: = I volunteer

+:raising_hand: = Have time for a question?
+(Keep in mind that many folks strongly prefer that you also add what your question is about so they can determine its urgency.)

+:thanks: = A picture of Tom Hanks (T. Hanks -> thanks) used as a shortcut to say "thanks"

+:facepalm: = Disbelief, shame, or exasperation.

+:troll: = I'm intentionally [trolling](https://en.wikipedia.org/wiki/Internet_troll) you or making a joke

 ## Integrations (apps, bots)

 We have a few different bots you'll see in Slack: